TeoKac/Portfolio-WP-site/README.md

-Test site create with WordPress
+Test site created with WordPress